Spectroscopic confirmation of a large and luminous galaxy with weak emission lines at $\mathbf{z = 13.53}$: Discussion

 One possibility is that there are two distinct populations of luminous galaxies at $z>10$, separated in terms of their star-formation surface density \citep{schaerer2024}.
 Using the SFR (averaged over $10\, \rm Myr$) noted in Table~\ref{tab:bagpipes}, PAN-z14-1 has a star-formation surface density of $\Sigma_{\rm SFR}=25^{+70}_{-24}\, \rm M_{\odot}\, yr^{-1}\, kpc^{-2}$.
 Therefore, although it exhibits a similar SFR to the significantly more compact luminous galaxies observed at $z>10$, due to its large physical size, PAN-z14-1 has a significantly smaller $\Sigma_{\rm SFR}$.
 For example, the compact and strong-emitter MoM-z14 has a similar SFR, but a significantly enhanced star-formation surface density $\Sigma_{\rm SFR}=233^{+107}_{-107}\, \rm M_{\odot}\, yr^{-1}\, kpc^{-2}$ \citep{naidu2025}.
 This could suggest that there are distinct populations of galaxies at $z>10$ where some undergo star-formation in very compact areas (e.g., GN-z11, GHZ2, MoM-z14), leading to elevated N/O, whereas others are forming stars over much larger areas (e.g., PAN-z14-1, GS-z14-0), lacking the compactness to generate sufficient ionizing radiation to produce strong UV emission lines.

 Alternatively, it has also been suggested that, rather than distinct evolutionary pathways, the strong and weak line emitters may simply represent different phases of the same evolutionary path \citep{robertsborsani2025}.
 Here, areas undergoing more intense episodes of star formation ``outshine'' the rest of the galaxy, leading to the apparently small physical sizes.
+It is also possible that given their compact sizes, these strong-line emitters may also host AGN.
+In particular this has been suggested for GN-z11 \citep{maiolino2024} although this is currently debated \citep{bunker2023b}.